readyready15728/misc/stardew-valley-notes.md

   non-comestibles from below ground, automated furnace, random junk, spring produce and other comestibles, then summer produce, fall, winter and/or foraged comestibles, eggs and dairy, fish and meat.
+* Exception to the above rule: Pumpkins are technically not comestible but will go into fall produce anyway.
+* Mods have introduced way too many kinds of foraged comestibles and now I think each should go into its own season.
+If there are multiple seasons, pick the earliest.
+* Additionally, mods have forced me to add a separate "overflow" chest for spring comestibles.
+The main chest takes spring crops and the auxiliary chest takes spring foraged produce.
 * ...and one cooking ingredients drawer.
 (Why not just put cooking ingredients in the refrigerator?)
 * There is a [Stardew Valley Checklist](https://drive.google.com/drive/folders/1vk23YmYtXv3plTJ_3RBZ8xJyI0R3kBhy)